edbizarro/dotfiles/README.md

     Ubuntu:   apt-get install stow
     Fedora:   yum install stow
     Arch:     pacman -S stow

+We may get some warning messages like the following one.

+    cd ~/Dotfiles
+    stow git
+    WARNING! stowing git would cause conflicts:
+      * existing target is neither a link nor a directory: .gitconfig All operations aborted.

+This means that the file `.gitconfig` exists before the symlinking.
+We need to manually change its name so GNU Stow can create the symlink.
+My recommendation is to rename it:

+    mv ~/.gitconfig ~/.gitconfig.old

 Then simply use stow to install the dotfiles you want to use: